 African Pilot’s June edition

-In a departure from previous years the June edition of African Pilot has presented a comprehensive Light Sport Aircraft feature covering 49 LSA types from all over the world.
+In a departure from previous years the June edition of African Pilot has presented a comprehensive Very Light Aircraft and Light Sport Aircraft feature covering 49 LSA types from all over the world.
 This time the LSA types have been presented as an editorial, whilst providing readers with the website of every LSA manufacture so that as a reader you can check out the details of the aircraft type.
 Once again due to the COVID-19 lockdown, where most shops are still closed the June edition will be sent to all readers in its digital format.
 This exciting new method of publishing has many advantages such as almost immediate access, high quality in page view format, little or no cost to readers and instant access to ALL advertisers’ websites.
-Frankly, there are very few disadvantages, especially now that almost every person has a smart device such as a cellphone, iPad or computer.
+Frankly, there are very few disadvantages, especially now that almost every person has a smart device such as a cell phone, iPad or computer.
 The world has changed and things will never be the same again!

 African Pilot’s July edition